mhaack/mh-site/src/posts/2025-07-04-smart-ev-charging-automatic-home-charger-control-with-ai-license-plate-recognition.md

 ## Compatible Charger Requirements

 This automation works with any smart EV home chargeer that supports authentication control and Home Assistant integration.
-Whether you have a KEBA - like our Keba P30, Wallbox, Ohme, Easee, Myenergi, go-e Charger, OpenWB, or other compatible charging station, the core principles remain the same.
+Whether you have a KEBA - like our [Keba P30](https://www.keba.com/en/emobility/products/c-series/c-series?changelanguage=en), Wallbox, Ohme, Easee, Myenergi, go-e Charger, OpenWB, or other compatible charging station, the core principles remain the same.

 If the charging station is installed in a garage or locked area, this is of course the easiest way.
 Since our carport is open and accessible to anyone passing by, we need a charger which can be locked and is only useable after authorization.

 For this automation to work with your setup, your EV charger must integrated with Home Assistant and needs to meet these essential requirements:

-- **Lock entity**: For controlling authentication/access (`lock.wallbox_authentication`)
+* Lock entity: For controlling authentication/access (`lock.wallbox_authentication`)
-- **Binary sensors**: For plug state and charging state monitoring
+* Binary sensors: For plug state and charging state monitoring
-- **Reliable connectivity**: Either local network or cloud-based control
+* Reliable connectivity: Either local network or cloud-based control

 ## Our Hardware Setup

 ### The EV charger

 The heart of our setup is the **KEBA P30 wallbox**, which has [excellent integration](https://www.home-assistant.io/integrations/keba/) into Home Assistant.
 The KEBA integration provides binary sensors for charging state, plug state, energy counters, and crucially, a lock entity for authentication control and start/stop of the actually charging session.

 ### Camera System

-I'm using [**Reolink cameras**](https://markus-haack.com/reolink-cameras-in-home-assistant/) and one of them is positioned in our carport to detect when a vehicle arrives.
+I'm using **[Reolink cameras](https://markus-haack.com/reolink-cameras-in-home-assistant/)** and one of them is positioned in our carport to detect when a vehicle arrives.
 Our front door camera can also see the driveway.
 The cameras support generic motion detection, as well as person and vehicle detection, and snapshot functionality, all of which are accessible through Home Assistant.
 The vehicle detection binary sensors serve as our automation triggers.

 ### AI Integration

 As the camera itself can recognise vehicles as well as people or animals, we use it to take a snapshot photo.
 We now need image recognition to analyse the photo and recognise the number plate.
 For this we use an AI integration from Home Assistant.

-I use the [**Google Generative AI**](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) for license plate recognition from camera snapshots.
+I use the **[Google Generative AI](https://www.home-assistant.io/integrations/google_generative_ai_conversation/)** for license plate recognition from camera snapshots.
 This eliminates the need for complex local computer vision setups while providing reliable plate detection and vehicle identification.
 Other AI integration such as [OpenAI](https://www.home-assistant.io/integrations/openai_conversation/) or [Anthropic Conversation](https://www.home-assistant.io/integrations/anthropic/) should also work here.
 If you don't want to send your photos to the cloud, you can also use a local LLM (Large Language Model) via [Ollama](https://www.home-assistant.io/integrations/ollama/) with a little more effort and computing power.

 For more information about Home Assistant and AI integration topics see this [blog post](https://www.home-assistant.io/blog/2024/06/07/ai-agents-for-the-smart-home/).